sophiajt/truffle/README.md

 # Truffle - Fast Embeddable Scripting for Rust

-Truffle is an experimental embeddable scripting language that offers high performance, ease of embedding, lightweight requirements (no dependencies by default and low compile times), and a familiar syntax (a subset of the Rust syntax).
+Truffle is an experimental embeddable scripting language for Rust that offers high performance, ease of embedding, lightweight requirements (no dependencies by default and low compile times), and a familiar syntax (a subset of the Rust syntax).

 Truffle offers the following compile-time features: